A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Results

-The subsequent peaks are followed by the appearance of new asymmetric damaged regions (Figs. \ref{fig:Complex_panel_damage_map}d and \ref{fig:Complex_panel_damage_map}e).
-Beyond a deflection of 7 mm, the damage pattern returns to an approximately symmetric configuration (Fig. \ref{fig:Complex_panel_damage_map}f).
 The asymmetry observed in the numerical solution is initially triggered by asymmetry in the mesh.
 Minor asymmetry suffices for the extremely brittle failure events to occur sequentially on both sides of the panel instead of concurrently.
-For the model with the 1.0 mm mesh, the asymmetries illustrated in Figs. \ref{fig:Complex_panel_damage_map}(d) and \ref{fig:Complex_panel_damage_map}(e) did not occur, and the damage evolution was approximately symmetric trhought all load steps.
-Figure \ref{fig:Complex_panel_deformed_configuration} illustrates the deformed configuration (1:1 scale) for the models with a 2.0 mm mesh.
+For the model with the 1.0 mm mesh, the strong asymmetries previously observed in Figs. \ref{fig:Complex_panel_damage_map}(d) and \ref{fig:Complex_panel_damage_map}(e) did not occur, and the damage evolution was approximately symmetric {throughout} all load steps.

+{Additionally, Figure \ref{fig:Complex_panel_damage_mapC} shows a zoomed view of a region of interest, where it is possible to observe the cohesive zone - in which the damage field evolves from 0 to 1 - within the domain of a single element, as well as the non-constant damage values at opposite integration points through the stiffener thickness direction.}

+{A more rigorous quantitative analysis of the stability and path-following sensitivity to improve the comprehension of the snap-back phenomena is carried out.
+To that end, the load-energy dissipation curves are presented in Figures \ref{benchmarks_LvsK_LvsD_results}(a) and \ref{benchmarks_LvsK_LvsD_results}(b) for the models with mesh element sizes of 2.0 mm and 1.0 mm, respectively.}

+{The critical load steps previously presented in Fig. \ref{fig:FvsD_results_ENF_complex_panel} are also indicated on those curves in order to clarify the physical nature of the snap-back phenomena.
+The energy dissipation is computed simply by summing up the work done by the cohesive tractions over the jump vector for all the integration points over all cohesive surfaces.
+The results presented in Figure \ref{benchmarks_LvsK_LvsD_results} show that the snap-backs occurring at the critical points are associated with significant energy dissipation, showing that the snapbacks are not numerical artifacts but related to physical crack growth events.}

+Figure \ref{fig:Complex_panel_deformed_configuration} illustrates the deformed configuration for the model with a 2.0 mm mesh at a load step near the end of the analysis.